AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 ![[Pasted image 20250625134232.png]]

 The vector is completely untouched.
-This becomes obvious from the rules of multiplication: the first result element is each individual element of the first row of the matrix multiplied with each
+This becomes obvious from the rules of multiplication: the first result element is each individual element of the first row of the matrix multiplied with each element